Super Mario Maker: Marketing and release

 The game was originally intended to require players to wait each day to unlock new elements, but a launch day patch delivers new elements corresponding to the player's content creation efforts.
 Destructoid noted that there were many past Mario series elements missing from the game, but the game was updated with new features.
 The first major update, released on November 4, 2015, adds mid-course checkpoints, conditional power-ups, and Event Courses.
 Clearing certain Event Courses unlocks additional Mystery Mushroom costumes, such as Super Mario-kun and GameCenter CX presenter Shinya Arino.
 The game's second major update was released on December 22, 2015, which adds a speedrun leaderboard, and launched the Super Mario Maker Bookmark website, which allows players to browse uploaded courses and bookmark them to play, allowing for easier sharing of courses.
 The third update adds more Mystery Mushroom costumes that are unlocked by completing Normal- and Expert-level 100 Mario Challenges, and adds Super Expert mode.

 A sequel, Super Mario Maker 2, was announced in a Nintendo Direct on February 13, 2019.
 It was released for the Nintendo Switch on June 28, 2019, with a new level theme based on the Wii U game Super Mario 3D World, new features including slopes and modifiable auto scroll direction, and new enemies, themes, and items.

 On November 25, 2020, Nintendo announced that they were discontinuing support for uploading new courses on March 31, 2021.
 As a result, the game was removed from the Wii U eShop on January 12, 2021.
+The remaining online services for both the Wii U and 3DS versions of the game, such as playing levels uploaded before the portal site was discontinued, were shut down on April 8, 2024.

 Super Mario Maker for Nintendo 3DS

 Super Mario Maker for Nintendo 3DS was developed by Redmond-based subsidiary Nintendo Software Technology, with some features adapted or removed.
 It was released for the Nintendo 3DS in Japan on December 1, 2016, in North America and Europe on December 2, and in Australia on December 3.
-It includes 100 new built-in courses designed by Nintendo.
+It includes 100 new courses designed by Nintendo.
 Players can exchange courses directly to friends or through StreetPass.